 In September I went through my Patreon page, and re-recorded the episodes on there with new narration (I’d upgraded my podcasting rig a ways early in 2022.)

-While doing so I made the first Four Episodes free to all.
+While doing so I made the first Four Episodes free to all till February.
 This is Four of Four.

-I also put those four episodes up on YouTube in full, using iMovie on my tablet to make promo ads for the Patreon.
+I also put those four episodes up on YouTube in full, using iMovie, so you can listen to the episodes.